 - Q Acoustics M20 HD (with WiiM Mini)

 The PSB Alpha iQ is only a little behind the AE1 Active, so other factors such as size may well prevail.
 And whilst the gap between the M20 HD and AIO Twin is bigger it’s still not huge.
 All four speakers deliver a level of sound quality that should delight the HiFi Starter.

 As a BluOS noob I was impressed with the streaming platform; it lived up to high expectations.
 The Linkplay streaming platform was also excellent, confirming what I found when reviewing the WiiM streamers (Linkplay’s in-house brand).

-Subwoofers may not be absolutely necessary with small active speakers but the REL was like Stormzy gatecrashing your already-banging party; wicked.
+Subwoofers may not be absolutely necessary with small active speakers but playing them with the REL was like Stormzy gatecrashing your already-banging party; wicked.
 Nor was the TZero III just a mini bass-monster, it’s ability to open up the soundstage as impressive (& surprising) as ever (the REL review should surface in early July).

 And that’s about it on the key differences.
 All four speakers look good; no doubt personal preferences will come into play.
 They’re all well built too, I can’t see anyone having complaints at either of the two price levels.

 All have a useful degree of equalisation built in to help with positioning.
 And all sound genuinely great.
 As a HiFi Starter all those years ago I’d love to have had this level of sound quality and functionality available to me. ”You’ve never had it so good” as British Prime Minister Harold McMillan once famously said about HiFi.
 With more active speakers coming to the market by the month it seems consumers agree.
 We’ll keep abreast of developments and try to review ones of interest to the Hi Fi Starter.